symfony-swoole/swoole-bundle/docs/configuration-reference.md

     # swoole http server settings
     # see https://openswoole.com/docs/modules/swoole-server/configuration
     settings:
+      # user and group for worker and task worker child processes
+      # user: some-user
+      # group: some-group

       reactor_count: 2
       worker_count: 4
       # when not set, swoole sets these are automatically set based on count of host CPU cores